emqx/blog/en/202305/mqttx-1-9-3-introduces-powerful-iot-scenario-data-simulation-feature.md

 ### Auto Reconnect Feature

 The connection has auto-reconnect enabled by default.
-If the MQTTX desktop client loses connection to the [MQTT broker](https://www.emqx.io/) due to network issues or other reasons, the client will attempt to reconnect automatically.
+If the MQTTX desktop client loses connection to the MQTT Broker due to network issues or other reasons, the client will attempt to reconnect automatically.

 ### Editing Disabled in Connection State